infinitivity/js-cgi/README.md

 # js-cgi  - Javascript CGI process manager
-js-cgi is a javascript CGI process manager, similar to php-fpm, for executing node.js/io.js compatible scripts behind NGINX or Apache.
-Comes in handy if you want to run PHP along side node.js or if you don't want to write your own web server into your node.js/io.js application.
+js-cgi is a javascript CGI process manager, similar to php-fpm, for executing node.js scripts behind NGINX or Apache.
+Comes in handy if you want to run PHP along side node.js or if you don't want to write your own web server into your node.js application.

 ####Dependencies:
 * express.js
 * cookie-parser
+* body-parser
-* graceful-fs
+* express-fileupload

 ####Configuration:
 On startup, js-cgi will look for a config file called `js-cgi.config` in the same folder as the js-cgi.js file.
 If it's not found it will use the defaults.